edwardchalstrey1/fragmented_genome_with_snps/README.md

 My experiment relies on the premise that the fitness of a permutation, as I have calculated it, is related to how close that permutation is to the correct arrangement of contigs.
 To test this, I use a number of distance metrics, which compare the order of permutations and provide a similarity score.
 I have made a ruby gem called [PDist](https://github.com/edwardchalstrey1/pdist) that contains the methods for calculating these scores.
 Descriptions of how they work can be found in the repository.

+### Data analysis

+For information on how I analysed the output from my algorithm see [Documentation/analysis](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/Documentation/analysis/analysis.md)

 Results
 -----